fabrizio8/yt-api/README.md

 [![pipeline status](https://gitlab.com/nycex/yt-api/badges/master/build.svg)](https://gitlab.com/nycex/yt-api/pipelines)

 ## about
-YT-api is a asynchronous crate, with which you can interact with the youtube api.
+YT-api is a asynchronous crate, with which you can interact with the youtube-api.
-Currently is implements the following endpoints:
+Currently it implements the following endpoints:
  * search

 ## example